 The first is to partner with other businesses in complementary industries, either by holding a joint venture webinar as a list building event, or by doing another form of cross-promotion.
 This allows one business to tap into the list building efforts of another successful business, essentially short-cutting their efforts.

 Another way to partner is directly with your subscribers.
 People tend to spend time and be connected to other people like themselves.
 So when you ask your existing subscribers to share your best content… they’re likely to help you grow your email list.

 How you enlist evangelists from within your community is key: it needs to be a win-win for them to share your material, so make sure you’re giving away some of your best stuff, and it needs to benefit their friends, too.
 Otherwise they won’t share.

 Which List Building Habit Will You Take On?

-If habits are built over time until they become second nature, which of these list building habits will you tackle next?
+If habits are built over time until they become second nature, which of these successful list building habits will you adopt next?
 Leave a comment below!